lairdubois/lairdubois-ansible/README.md

 on your computer.
 You will be able to access the website under TLS with a self-signed certificate at the address `https://localhost:3443`.

+To login into the VM (from the directory containing the `Vagrantfile`):

+    vagrant ssh

+To clean and rebuild the VM:

+    vagrant destroy -f && vagrant up

 ### QA environment

 This environment is a copy of the PROD environment to validate configuration